 When my basil plants started flowering and going to seed this year, I wanted to find out if basil can reseed itself or if it is better to collect the seeds, so I did some research.
-I called a local plant nursery to find out and spoke to a gardener with 5 decades of gardening experience and asked him whether basil will reseed itself.
+I called a local plant nursery to find out and spoke to a gardener with 5 decades of gardening experience and asked about it.

 Basil plants can reseed themselves and grow back next year if the conditions are right.
-However, the seeds can only withstand mild frost for short periods of time, so basil plants will not reseed themselves and grow back in most parts of the world since it gets too cold in the winter.
+However, the seeds can only withstand mild frost for short periods of time, so they won’t grow back in most parts of the world since it gets too cold in the winter.

 You can do some things to increase the chances of basil plants reseeding themselves and growing back, which I will describe below, but the best way to be sure you can grow the same basil next season is to collect the seeds.